 Whether your PC isn’t loading, shows a black or blue screen, fails to boot, and keeps shutting down, or Windows 11 freezes on startup, read on to learn how to fix it.

-Why PC won’t start after Windows 11 update
+Why a PC won’t start after an update

-Let’s face it, some computers just don’t work as well with new versions of Windows as they used to.
+Let’s face it.
+Some computers don’t work as well with new versions of Windows as they used to.

-Even with all the great new features and convenience brought to us by the Windows 11 update, some PCs won’t start, even if you’ve followed the official Windows 11 update installation guide.
+Even with all the great new features and convenience brought to us by the Windows 11 update, some PCs won’t start, even if you’ve followed the official installation guide.

 One issue you may run into is a problem with the power supply.